rjseymour66/command-line/README.md

 }
 ```

+#### Test helpers with t.Helper()

+You can defer a the cleanup function.
+If a helper function fails a test, Go prints the line in the test function that calls the helper function.

+You can also return a cleanup function to make sure that your tests leave no test artifacts in the filesystem.
+There is also a `t.Cleanup()` method that registers a cleanup function.

 #### Subtests with t.Run()

 Use `t.Run()`, You can run subtests within a test function. `t.Run()` accepts two parameters: the name of the test, and an unnamed test function.
 Nest `t.Run()` under the main func Test* function to target functionality, such as different command line options: